JustGinger888/Orinoco-Database-Assessment/README.md

 ##### - Evaluation Q2

 This query had to be done by joining multiple tables with one another but can all be deemed successful due to all the data being displayed without issue.
-I tested this more thoroughly by discussing my resaults with fellow peers since it was the easiest solution at my disposal.
-The fromatting of everything also seems to be as required iin these queries.
+I tested this more thoroughly by discussing my results with fellow peers since it was the easiest solution at my disposal.
+The formatting of everything also seems to be as required in these queries.

 #### Query 03

 ##### - Description Q3

-A query written to produce a summary report on the sellers and products that they have had sold since 01-06-2019.
-Displaying and retriving the:
+A query is written to produce a summary report on the sellers and products that they have had sold since 01-06-2019.
+Displaying and retrieving the:

 - Seller account ref
 - Seller Name